stanfordnmbl/osim-rl/README.md

 client.submit()
 ```

+In the place of `[YOUR_CROWD_AI_TOKEN_HERE]` put your token from the profile page from [crowdai.org](http://crowdai.org/) website.

-Not that during the submission, the environment will get restarted.
+Note that during the submission, the environment will get restarted.
 Since the environment is stochastic, you will need to submit three trials -- this way we make sure that your model is robust.

 ### Rules